ncu-psl/BigO-Calc/README.md

 ## Introduction
-A static Big-O analysis tool base on [Big-O Calc](https://github.com/ncu-psl/BigO-Calc).
+A static Big-O analysis tool which is based on Big-O AST.

 ## Supported Language